 - 1 cup almond flour

 - 8 oz coconut oil at room temperature (not melted)

 - 1 cup coconut sugar

 - ½ cup maple syrup

-- 10 ounce chocolate chips (vegan dark chocolate)
+- 10 oz chocolate chips vegan dark chocolate

 - Adjust oven racks so one is in the center and the other is in the lower third.
 Preheat oven to 350°F and line two rimmed baking sheets with parchment paper or a silicone baking mat.

 - If making your own toasted coconut and almonds, place on a baking sheet and bake for 5 minutes (or until lightly toasted).
 Remove and set aside.